Mera Peak and Island Peak via Amphu Laptsa

 • All meals during the trip (Breakfast/Lunch/Dinner)

-• Necessary group climbing gears (Climbing rope, ice axe, ice crew and snow bar)
+• Necessary group climbing gear (Climbing rope, ice axe, ice crew, and snow bar)

 • Kathmandu- Lukla- Kathmandu flight, airport taxes and transfer